3 Reasons Why 'Tenet' Should Go to Streaming Sooner Rather Than Later

 By Matt Chieco

 2020 has not been kind to the movie industry.
-With dozens of movies being delayed streaming has become the new normal.
-I'm one of the many people hoping Tenet, directed by Christopher Nolan, gets released on streaming sooner rather than later and here's why...and it's not just because I can't see it due to theaters being closed in my area.
+With dozens of movies being delayed, streaming has become the new normal.
+I'm among the many people hoping that 'Tenet,' directed by Christopher Nolan, gets released on streaming sooner rather than later.
+Though it's not just because I can't see it due to theaters being closed in my area.

 Big Score For HBO Max

-First, ever since HBO Max launched in May of this year they have had a hard time gaining users (even though everyone with HBO gets it for free).
-One of the main problems is while they have some of the best movies in film history on their platform, their original content is lackluster.
-Like other streaming services, HBO Max has many original programming in the works but due to COVID the release dates have been pushed back.
-A big movie like Tenet can really be the hit that HBO Max needs.
-When Disney+ added Hamilton to their platform it led to a 79% download growth.
-If Tenet can pull off what Hamilton did it’ll be a win.
-Even if they go the route of Mulan and charge a fee to rent exclusively on HBO Max, it would get subscribers and make back some of its budget.
+Firstly, since HBO Max launched in May of this year, it has struggled to gain users (despite everyone with HBO getting it for free).
+One of the main problems is that while the platform boasts some of the best movies in film history, its original content is lackluster.
+Like other streaming services, HBO Max has numerous original programs in the works, but due to COVID-19, release dates have been pushed back.
+A significant movie like 'Tenet' could be the hit that HBO Max needs.
+When Disney+ added 'Hamilton' to their platform, it led to a 79% growth in downloads.
+If 'Tenet' can achieve what 'Hamilton' did, it would certainly be a win.
+Even if they choose to follow the approach of 'Mulan' and charge a fee for exclusive renting ‘Tenet’ on HBO Max, it could attract subscribers and recoup some of its budget.

-Tenet has had a very unconventional release using a staggered rollout method.
-After being delayed multiple times it was first released in Canada, France, Germany, Italy, Japan, Russia, and the United Kingdom on August 26th.
-Then on September 3rd it was released in the US followed by China on September 4th.
-While Tenet has done moderately well overseas, the numbers in the US haven’t matched.
-As of 10/04/20, Tenet has only grossed a little over $41 million in the US.
-Many blame the numbers on not being able to play in major markets like New York and Los Angles.
-Tenet was a test which resulted in the remaining movies either being pushed to the end of 2020 or sometime in 2021.
-This shift is causing theaters who reopened to possible have to close back down due to not enough content.
-In fact Variety reported that Regal Cinemas is closing theaters it reopened in 543 locations in the US.
-Since many people either don’t feel safe to go to the theaters or their theaters are still closed or may be closing again, being released on streaming (even if it's not on HBO Max) to buy/rent is probably in the movies best interest.
+'Tenet' has had a very unconventional release, using a staggered rollout method.
+After multiple delays, it was first released in Canada, France, Germany, Italy, Japan, Russia, and the United Kingdom on August 26th.
+Subsequently, it was released in the US on September 3rd, followed by China on September 4th.
+While 'Tenet' has performed reasonably well overseas, the numbers in the US haven't matched up.
+As of October 4th, 2020, 'Tenet' has grossed just over $41 million in the US.
+Many attribute these numbers to its inability to play in major markets like New York and Los Angeles.
+'Tenet' served as a test, resulting in other movies either being pushed to the end of 2020 or sometime in 2021.
+This shift has led to theaters that reopened potentially having to close again due to a lack of content.
+In fact, Variety reported that Regal Cinemas is closing theaters it had previously reopened in 543 locations across the US.
+Since many people either don't feel safe going to theaters, or their theaters are still closed or facing possible closures again, releasing the movie on streaming platforms (even if it's not exclusive to HBO Max) for purchase/rental is likely in the movie's best interest.

-Lastly, critics and theater goers who have seen the movie say it needs to be seen more than once.
-Due to the subject matter surrounding the movie it may be hard to grasp during the first viewing (or maybe the second and third time as well) but like other movies about time the more you pick up in each viewing the more enjoyable it is.
+Lastly, critics and theater-goers who have seen the movie say that it needs to be viewed more than once.
+Given the subject matter surrounding the movie, it may be difficult to fully comprehend during the initial viewing (and perhaps even the second and third viewings).
+However, similar to other time-themed movies, the more you notice with each viewing, the more enjoyable it becomes.